Roasted Carrot Harissa Hummus

 Creamy & Smooth – The combo of tahini, olive oil, and roasted carrots creates an ultra-silky texture.

-Balanced Heat – Harissa paste adds just the right amount of spice—adjust it to your preference!
+Balanced Heat – Harissa paste adds just the right amount of spice, and you can adjust it to your taste.

 Ingredient Substitutions & Variations